 Are you now handling social media in-house?
 Have you just joined a digital agency?
-You’ll need to get up to speed on the fundamentals fast.
+You’ll need to get up to speed on the fundamentals of social media management fast.

 From planning and budgeting to content creation and collaboration, we’ve got you covered.

 Spontaneity can produce surprising results sometimes, but you need a plan to get the most out of social media (or else you risk wasting time and energy in your marketing efforts).

 To get started with social media planning, follow these five steps.